pliniker/dispatchers/README.md

 I thought I'd conduct some experiments to get first hand experience of the performance advantages of computed gotos, and to find out what is possible in Rust.

+#### tl;dr

+Computed gotos and tail calls may give a worthwhile advantage on older or low-power architectures.
+There are a lot of these around, ARM processors being ubiquitous.
+The performance improvement over a single match statement could be up to 20%.

+On Haswell and newer wide-issue Intel CPUs, it is claimed that branch predictor performance reduces the advantage of gotos over switch but my experiment show a 20% improvement here too.
+There is no doubt that the penalty

+If every cycle counts and you are targeting ARM or mobile x86/64 then looking for a way to implement gotos in Rust may be important.

+#### Caveats

+My experimentation only has one benchmark but it does sufficiently illustrate the difference between dispatch methods.

 ### Why Computed Gotos are considered faster

-A switch-based dispatch routine, illustrated in the following example, will most likely compile down to a jump table and a single indirect branch at the top of the loop.
+A switch-based dispatch routine, illustrated in the following C example, will most likely compile down to a jump table and a single indirect branch at the top of the loop.

 ```C